- Working Remotely

 Meet & Chat Online

 Microsoft Teams combines modern online meeting technology with persistent chat (similar to Slack), file storage, and collaboration.
-The full functionality of teams is available to faculty and staff, but anyone you invite can join a Teams meeting.
-To get started you can log in to Microsoft Teams from your web browser or download the Teams app from Microsoft.
+The full functionality of teams is now available to faculty, staff, and students.
+To get started log in to Microsoft Teams from your web browser or download the Teams app from Microsoft.

 Access Your BU Phone/Voicemail